temporalio/documentation/docs-src/cloud/action-groups.md

 ---
 id: action-groups
 title: Account-level Roles and Namespace-level permissions
-sidebar_label: Account-level Roles and Namespace-level permissions
+sidebar_label: Roles and permissions
-description: Account-level Roles and Namespace-level permissions for Temporal Cloud and Temporal Server.
+description: Roles and permission for Temporal Cloud and Temporal Server.
 ---

 Temporal account-level Roles and Namespace-level permissions provide access to specific Temporal Workflow and Temporal Cloud operational APIs.